New York Mets vs St. Louis Cardinals: Odds, Spread, And Total

 Mets vs Cardinals Predictions and Picks

-New York is tied for fourth in runs, 11th in batting average, fourth in on-base percentage, and ninth in slugging percentage.
-Luis Robert Jr. leads the team in batting average, home runs, and RBI's.
-This will be the Mets' first road trip of the season and some of their star players like Francisco Lindor and Bo Bichette will look to get their bats going.
+New York is ninth in runs, eighth in batting average, fifth in on-base percentage, and 16th in slugging percentage.
+Luis Robert Jr. leads the team in batting average, home runs, and RBIs.
+The last three games for the Mets have been pretty low-scoring and the pitching has been solid.
+They will look to try and get some big innings again on offense, like they did on Opening Day.

-On the mound for the Mets is Clay Holmes.
-Last season, he was 12-8, with a 3.53 ERA.
-The wins and era were top 21 in the MLB rankings.
-Last season, he faced the Mets twice, and both outings were quality starts.
-The Mets won both games.
+On the mound for the Mets is Kodai Senga.
+Last season, he went 7-6, with a 3.02 ERA, and faced the Cardinals once, shutting them out for 5 2/3 innings.

-St. Louis is tied for fourth in runs, fourth in batting average, 13th in on-base percentage, and fifth in slugging percentage.
+St. Louis is tied for sixth in runs, sixth in batting average, 19th in on-base percentage, and fifth in slugging percentage.
 Nolan Gorman leads the team in home runs and RBI's.
-The Cardinals will look to keep the bats going, but also tighten up that pitching as well because the staff did have some bad innings in every game of their last series.
+The Cardinals have lost two games in a row and Game 1 was their best pitching performance in this very young season.
+It was also the first time the offense didn't score six plus runs.
+They will look to limit the walks and try to get some early runs to set the tone.

-On the mound for the Cardinals is Kyle Leahy.
-Last season, he was 4-2, with a 3.07 ERA.
-He's a relief pitcher for the team and will look to set the tone with a couple of good innings.
+On the mound for the Cardinals is Andre Pallante.
+Last season, he went 6-15, with a 5.31 ERA, and faced the Mets twice, giving up four runs in both outings.